chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 In the next part, we'll delve deeper into more diverse topics and explore additional functionalities to enhance your skills.

+Follow me to stay updated!

 ## Testing and Sample Queries

 The `playground` section in the Subgraph Studio allows you to test/query your subgraph after deploying even before it's published.
-After testing, you can now publish your subgraph to The Graph's Decentralazed Network.
+After testing, you can publish your subgraph to The Graph's Decentralized Network.

 ## Query 1: Most Recent Transfers